HewlettPackard/swarm-learning/docs/setup.md

        docker pull hub.myenterpriselicense.hpe.com/hpe_eval/swarm-learning/swci:0.3.0

-## Installing licenses and starting license server
+## Starting license server and installing licenses

-#### 1. Running AutoPass License Server (APLS)
+#### 1. Starting AutoPass License Server (APLS)
- Start the APLS container using ``swarm-learning-install-dir/swarm-learning/bin/run-apls``
+ Start the APLS container using ``swarm-learning-install-dir/swarm-learning/bin/run-apls --apls-port=5814``

+>NOTE: APLS port(5814) should be accessible from web browser.
+This is required for installing licenses.

-###### Access APLS Management console:
+##### - Access APLS Management console:
-Follow the steps mentioned below to browse APLS management console.

-> NOTE: For this explanation IP 192.168.1.102 is used – replace this IP address with the host system IP address on which the license server container is running.
-> 5814 is the default port used for APLS.

-Use a web browser to connect to APLS management console: https://192.168.1.102:5814/autopass.
+Access the License Server's management console by using a web browser to connect to https://172.7.7.7:5814/.
-> NOTE: Below instructions as is may or may not work in your local setup, you have to try relevant steps to browse APLS management console.

-- If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.

-- Else, if the host machine is accessible from your laptop/desktop, then you can access by using https://192.168.1.102:5814/autopass from your laptop/desktop browser.

-- Else you should setup SSH port forwarding first and then access https://localhost:5814/autopass from your laptop/desktop browser.

-> NOTE : Running below shell command is one of the way to do SSH port forwarding from your laptop/desktop.
-> - $ ssh -L 5814:192.168.1.102:5814 username@192.168.1.102

-If the browser response is, "this site can’t be reached" / "refused to connect" - It means APLS is not running correctly.
-Restart run-apls script as mentioned above.

-For APLS management console login, the default username is "admin", and the password is "password".
+The default username is "admin", and the password is "password".

+>NOTE:
+>These instructions assumes the host IP of License Server is 172.7.7.7 and external port is 5814.
+>Host IP is the IP of the system where the License Server container is running and not the containers IP.
+>
+>Modify these values to match the actual IP and external port on your system.
+>
+>If the web browser cannot connect to the management console, check your network proxy settings and firewall policies.
+Consider techniques like port forwarding to workaround firewall policies.
+If necessary, work with your network administrator to diagnose and resolve connectivity problems.

-#### 2. Setting up Swarm License
+#### 2. Installing Swarm License

-###### Download the License:
+##### - Download the License:
-If you don’t have Swarm License downloaded already, then get the License (.DAT file).
+If you don’t have Swarm License downloaded already, then get the License file as described LINK.

-Create login credentials to access [My HPE Software Center (MSC)](https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null) if you don’t have yet.
-The email address used to access MSC is called as HPE passport account.

-Use your HPE Passport account to access above MSC link and download evaluation license file.

-###### Setup License:
+##### - Install License:

 Use the management interface to install licenses and manage them.

-- See chapter "HPE AutoPass License Server License Management" in [AutoPass License Server User Guide](HPE%20AutoPass%20License%20Server%20User%20Guide.pdf) for details of the web GUI and how to install license.
+- See chapter "HPE AutoPass License Server License Management" in [AutoPass License Server User Guide](HPE%20AutoPass%20License%20Server%20User%20Guide.pdf) for details of the web GUI management interface and how to install license.

-###### (or) Following are quick steps:
+##### (or) Following are the quick steps:

-- Go to APLS management console.
-As described in step 1.
+- Open APLS management console.
 - Go to License Management –> Install License
 - Select License file (.DAT).
 - Select all feature IDs and install.

+## ``Do not stop the License Server once the licenses are installed``

-###### Confirm License setup is successful:
+##### - Confirm License setup is successful:
 Refer License installed picture here.

    ![License_server_after_installing_license](./images/APLS_after_installing_license.png)